DeNetPRO/storage-protocol/docs/index.md

             "gastoken" - TB/Year gas token
             "userstorage" - UserStorage Address
             "nodenft" - node nft address
+            "pairtoken" - DFILE Token (as main token).
+If not available, using USDC or other.
+            "userstorage" - User Storage address (Contract where stored data like Nonce and root hash)
         @param newContractAddress - new address of contract
         @param networkId - ID of network, examples:
             1 - Ethereum Mainnet